Scenic Caves, Caverns and Nature Trails

 - The self-guided trail sheets are translated to 5 languages (German, Japanese, Spanish, Dutch and French).
 Ask for them at the admission gate when you arrive.
 Or, download them in advance. (see below)

 - Park admission includes access to caves, caverns and suspension bridge.

 - Caves are open spring to fall (not open in the winter months).

-- There are no age restrictions for either the caves or suspension bridge, however children should be able to walk securely on their own, handle steep stairs and always be accompanied and supervised by a parent or adult.
+- There are no age restrictions for either the caves or suspension bridge, however we suggest children should be able to walk securely on their own, handle steep slopes, stairs and always be accompanied and supervised by a parent or adult.